The Saudi journalist Jamal Khashoggi was last seen on October 2 entering his country's consulate in Istanbul to obtain some marriage papers.

-Bin Laden to Brotherhood
+Bin Laden to Muslim brotherhood

 His grandfather, Mohammed Khashoggi, was the personal doctor of Saudi Arabia's founder, King Abdul Aziz al-Saud.
 His uncle was the notorious arms dealer Adnan Khashoggi.